tgdwyer/tgdwyer.github.io/_chapters/frpanimated.md

 ## Introduction

-This page will support the workshop solutions with a worked example of how we can use the observables, filled with pretty animations
+This page will support the workshop solutions with a worked example of how we can use the observables, filled with pretty animations.

 ## Animation Generation